|

 There are four factors to be considered in determining whether an illness is compensable or not.
 These are:

-d.
+a.
+Did the illness occur during the term of the contract? b.
+Is the illness pre-existing? c.
+Is the illness occupational (listed under Section 32A of the contract) and, d.
 If the illness is not listed under Section 32A, can the employer overcome the presumption that it is work-related?

 During the Term of the Contract.
 The illness must have occurred during the term of the contract.
 The POEA contract begins from the point-of-hire, usually Manila and ends also at the point-of-hire, usually Manila.
 If a seafarer is repatriated due to illness at any time during the term of employment, it is considered as occurring during the term of the contract and thus such illness may be compensable.
 It is quite safe to presume that if a seafarer is medically repatriated, such illness occurred during the term of the contract.